dmauser/azure-gateway-lb/README.md

 mypip=$(curl -4 ifconfig.io -s) # or replace with your home public ip, example mypip="1.1.1.1" (required for Cloud Shell deployments)
 ```

 Run Steps 1 and 2.
-Step 3 deploys Bastion and it is optional:
+Step 3 deploys Bastion, and it is optional:

 ```bash
 # 1) Create provider VNET and Internal/External